lpolerecky/LANS/README.md

 7. Import of *external* (third-party) images (e.g., TEM, SEM, AFM, fluorescence)

     - image alignment done within LANS
+    - resampling of NanoSIMS images to match the resolution of the external image

 ## LANS manual